That blaring noise you heard? It was a test of the federal government's emergency alert system

 While these types of alerts are frequently used in targeted areas to alert people in the area to thing like tornadoes, Wednesday's test was done across the country.

-The test started at 2:20 p.m.
-Eastern time on Wednesday.
+The test was slated to start at at 2:20 p.m.
+Eastern time on Wednesday, although some phones started blaring just a few minutes before that.
 Wireless phone customers in the United States whose phones were on got a message saying: “THIS IS A TEST of the National Wireless Emergency Alert System.
 No action is needed.”
 The incoming message also made a loud noise.

 Customers whose phones were set to the Spanish language should have gotten the message in Spanish.